Volodyan08/sala-de-reuniones/README.md

     ```
 - The API will be available at `http://localhost:8000`.
 - Fill the database with initial data using the `/load-data` endpoint.
 Can use corresponding function from test_api.py.
-- interface described in the mee
+- interface described in the meeting_room_api.yaml file.